systemPipeR/systemPipeR.github.io/content/en/sp/spr/cwl/create_param_v2.md

 We can see that a new parameter `-abc` and its value `abc` has been added to the last command flag before the standard out.

-Alternative, we can do the same with `list` format:
+Alternatively, we can do the same with `list` format:

 ```r
 new_cmd_list <- list(name = "abc", preF = "-abc", type = "string", value = "abc", index = 7)